Please share & link to this page if you find the following resources useful.

 Research on the Psychology of Emotion Regulation

-This article, by Sander L. Koole, V University Amsterdam, reviews modern research on the psychology of emotion regulation.
+This article, (in a pdf download), by Sander L. Koole, V University Amsterdam, reviews modern research on the psychology of emotion regulation.

 This post by Thorin Klosowski, is entitled ‘The Importance of Self-Awareness, and How to Become More Self-Aware.’
 Thorin explains that the more you know about yourself, the better you are at adapting life changes that suit your needs.